AyeshaMunawar-profile/BrewedUp/README.md

 **Coffee and Us**

-We — Coffee Address — are a coffee company with a straightforward
+We — Brewed Up— are a coffee company with a straightforward
 mission: to make an office and on-the-go cup of coffee that we’d like to drink ourselves.

 **Tools used**